jhedstrom/2013-pnwds-behat/Proposal.md

 the future of the extension, as well as efforts to move much of the core testing framework to Behat in Drupal 9.

-## Behavioral Driven Development
+## Behavior-Driven Development

 With BDD, you write human-readable stories that describe the behavior of your application.
-These stories can then be auto-tested against your application.
+These stories can then be automated to test your application.

+Automated testing is an enticing motivator to practice Behavior-Driven Development.
+The most important value, however, is learning a process to help ensure that you're building (and testing) the right thing: Site features with high business or organziational values.

 ## Testing Drupal sites, what is currently possible